What is a will?

 Collier Law can assist you with both planning and preparing your Will and with settling your estate on your passing through the probate court.
 If your goal is to avoid probate, our attorneys can talk you through the tools to accomplish that, including the use of a Revocable Living Trust.

-The legal team at Collier Law near Keizer is here to assist you with Last Will and Testament proceedings.
+The legal team at Collier Law is here to assist you with Last Will and Testament proceedings, probate, and trusts in Woodburn, Keizer, and the surrounding areas.
 Please call our office to schedule your complimentary consultation with one of our experienced attorneys.